The first step in my journey to mindful eating was realizing it is OK to be hungry every now and then.

 This is a daily struggle for me.
 The weekends have proved to be extremely hard when it comes to not eating when I’m not hungry.
 I was going to blame my social engagements last weekend but I know it’s all me.

 During this second week though, I found it much easier to be mindful after having practiced the previous week and realizing I won’t actually die if I’m a little hungry.
 I will be interested to see how this weekend goes.

 This leads me to step number two in this journey.

-I’ll admit, when my friend Michelle mentioned her detox program starting May 1st, I initially decided not to participate because I didn’t want to give up wine for 21 days.
+I’ll admit, when my friend Michelle mentioned a detox program she was doing starting May 1st, I initially decided not to participate because I didn’t want to give up wine for 21 days.
 Don’t judge, I know it’s bad.

 What changed my mind was waking up at 3AM last Friday night (or technically that is Saturday) not sleeping after a work happy hour.
 I still got to bed by 9:30 mind you, but after a few glasses of wine I don’t ever sleep well.
 Add the stress of the week on top of the alcohol I was wide awake with a headache knowing I would have to be up bright and early with a very active 2 year old.
 Warm milk didn’t even help.
 It was at that time that I emailed Michelle that I would like to join.
 I’ve never done a detox and I like trying new things so why not?

 The gist of it will be simply clean and whole foods.
 Fruits, veggies, whole grains, nuts and seeds, maybe a few eggs and fish, healthy fats.
 Sounds like something we have heard of right?
 A Mediterranean diet!

 And this is most definitely NOT a fast because I wouldn’t last two hours on a fast.